 Everyone who competes in the games exercises self-control in all things They then do it to receive a perishable wreath, but we an imperishable.1 Corinthians 9:25(NASB)

-Paul's passion was to preach Christ to Jew and Gentile alike - Christ crucified and Christ risen from the dead.
+Paul's passion was to preach Christ to Jew and Gentile alike, Christ crucified, and Christ risen from the dead.
 When he taught the Jews about the Lord Jesus, he approached it from a Jewish perspective.
-He used the Law of Moses, the writings of the prophets, and Psalms to point his kinsmen to Christ and explain the truth of Who the Lord Jesus was and why He was the promised Messiah of God.
+He used the Law of Moses, the writings of the prophets, and Psalms to point his kinsmen to Christ, explain the truth of Who the Lord Jesus was, and why He was the promised Messiah of God.

 Similarly, when teaching non-Jews about the Lord Jesus, Paul used elements in everyday Gentile culture to lead them to a deeper knowledge of the truth of the glorious gospel of God.
 He used examples from farming, the military, cooking, and even the popular athletic games, when describing the need for patient endurance, spiritual protection, self-control, and the need to grow in grace and in a knowledge of our Lord and Saviour, Jesus Christ.

 Paul refused to engage in the kind of oratory skills and persuasive, philosophical arguments that were so popular at the time.
 He lived in such a way that he did not offend the Jews by flaunting the liberty he had through faith in Christ, nor did he impose the legalistic restrictions of the Mosaic Law on the Gentiles, for we are not under law but under grace.